CORE

 Documentation

 We have put considerable effort into providing user documentation on CORE.
-All docs are hosted on LRZ's gitlab instance as markdown files.
-Authentication works with the LRZ id, your account will be created when you first log in on gitlab.
-Once you have an account, please contact the CORE administrators (core.support@med.uni-muenchen.de) to give you access to the documentation.
+All docs are hosted on LRZ's gitlab instance and can be viewed when logged into GitLab at CORE Documentation.

 Workshops